andrewisoko/contraband_game/README.md

 # Tests

 1) The tests are not found in the packages, if wanting to try the tests it is advised to download the entire repository.
+2) "pip install setuptools"
-2) It is recquired to activate the vritual environment to run the tests.
+3) It is recquired to activate the vritual environment to run the tests.
-3) Simply insert "pytest" on the terminal.
+4) Simply insert "pytest" on the terminal.

 # Potential issues